sama-app/sama-infra/monitoring/README.md

 # Monitoring

-Prometheus and Grafana run on a single EC2 instance directly from a pre-built AMI.
+Prometheus and Grafana run dockerized on a single EC2 instance

-The configuration in prometheus/prometheus.yml has to be applied manually for changes to propagate.
+Build scripts for docker images can be found in grafana/ and prometheus/